RaviTeja110820/aws/AWS Essentials.md

 >when an RDS Master database in a Multi-AZ deployment goes down RDS automatically fails over to the standby, which is promoted to Master.

+>***Read replicas*** will enhance the database performance and durability by allowing for automated distribution of load amongst several database instances with the exact copy of the parent database.

 # Compute